Appalachian State University does not provide transportation services. AppalCart is the transportation authority serving Watauga County.

 The University Ombuds Office offers a confidential neutral environment and can help acquire perspective to think about and access a range of alternatives to various university concerns.

 Where students help students discover and explore majors and careers.
-A free service which provides paraprofessional career counseling, career and educational information, and computerized career development to ASU students.
+A free service which provides paraprofessional career counseling, career and educational information, and computerized career development to App State students.
 You may drop in or schedule an appointment.

 The University Parking and Traffic Department is responsible for providing parking services and traffic control for all faculty, staff, students and visitors to the campus.

-The ASU Psychology Clinic is a training and research facility that offers a full range of evidence-based assessment and treatment services.
+The App State Psychology Clinic is a training and research facility that offers a full range of evidence-based assessment and treatment services.
 We serve children, adolescents, and adults with concerns about Attention Deficit Hyperactivity Disorder (ADHD), learning difficulties, stress, and anxiety disorders.

 The Research Advisory Program (RAP) s a service offered by librarians in Belk Library to provide one-on-one, in-depth research assistance.
 RAP sessions are conducted in person, by phone, or online via web conferencing or AETZone.
 Sessions generally last from 15 minutes to an hour.